electric-sql/pglite/docs/docs/index.md

 ## What next?

-- To learn more about [querying](./api.md#query) and [transactions](./api.md#transaction) you can read the main [PGlite API documentation](./api.md).
+- To learn more about [querying](./api.md#query) and [transactions](./api.md#transaction) along with the other methods and options available, you can read the main [PGlite API documentation](./api.md).

 - There is also a [live-query extension](./live-queries.md) that enables reactive queries to update a UI when the underlying database changes.

-- PGlite has a number of built in [virtual file systems](./filesystems.md) to provided persistance to the database.
+- PGlite has a number of built-in [virtual file systems](./filesystems.md) to provide persistance for your database.

-- There are [framework hooks](./framework-hooks.md) to make working with PGlite within React and Vue much easer with less boilerplate.
+- There are [framework hooks](./framework-hooks.md) to make working with PGlite within React and Vue much easier with less boilerplate.

-- As PGlite only has single exclusive connection to the database, we provide a [multi-tab worker](./multi-tab-worker.md) to enable sharing a PGlite instance between multiple browser tabs.
+- As PGlite only has a single exclusive connection to the database, we provide a [multi-tab worker](./multi-tab-worker.md) to enable sharing a PGlite instance between multiple browser tabs.

 - There is a [REPL component](./repl.md) that can be easily embedded into a web-app to aid in debugging and development, or as part of a database application itself.